hotosm/hotosm-website/_product-pages/field-mapping-tasking-manager.markdown

     URL: https://fmtm.dev/
 Block 2:
   Header: Field Data Collection
-  Text: Unlike other ODK based platforms, FMTM is intended for adding attributes to
+  Text: Unlike other ODK based platforms, FieldTM is intended for adding attributes to
     existing geographical features such as buildings or Points of Interest (POIs).
   Rectangle-1:
     Icon: fa-solid fa-circle-nodes
     Header: Mapping Coordination
-    Highlight: "The FMTM applications improve the mapping productivity (mapped features/person-day) by reducing the duplication of efforts an\uFEFFd avoiding missed areas by allocating task areas to mappers."
+    Highlight: "The FieldTM applications improve the mapping productivity (mapped features/person-day) by reducing the duplication of efforts an\uFEFFd avoiding missed areas by allocating task areas to mappers."
   Rectangle-2:
     Icon: fa-solid fa-magnifying-glass-chart
     Header: Data Quality Assurance
-    Highlight: "FMTM improves data quality by including a validation mechanism that ensures data completeness and in\uFEFFteroperability."
+    Highlight: "FieldTM improves data quality by including a validation mechanism that ensures data completeness and in\uFEFFteroperability."
   Rectangle-3:
     Icon: fa-solid fa-download
     Header: Field Data Coordination
-    Highlight: Unlike other ODK based platforms, FMTM is intended for adding attributes to existing geographical features such as buildings or Points of Interest (POIs).
+    Highlight: Unlike other ODK based platforms, FieldTM is intended for adding attributes to existing geographical features such as buildings or Points of Interest (POIs).
 Block 3:
   Header: HOW DOES IT WORK?
   Highlight: Mobile data collection and mapping works well with Open Data Kit (ODK),
-    but field coordination is challenging and FMTM addresses this issue
+    but field coordination is challenging and FieldTM addresses this issue
-  Text: The FMTM was designed and built to facilitate mapping by large teams to cover
+  Text: The FieldTM was designed and built to facilitate mapping by large teams to cover
-    urban areas effectively, efficiently, and with good quality. <br> Using the FMTM, each mapper using ODK Collect on their mobile device can select—or be assigned—a single area at a time to map, with a specific set of features (such as buildings) to visit.
+    urban areas effectively, efficiently, and with good quality. <br> Using the FieldTM, each mapper using ODK Collect on their mobile device can select—or be assigned—a single area at a time to map, with a specific set of features (such as buildings) to visit.
 They can easily see where they must go and which features they must